Can Agents Distinguish Visually Hard-to-Separate Diseases in a Zero-Shot Setting? A Pilot Study: Introduction

 However, current MLLM-based agents are still far from satisfactory.
 Under high-ambiguity scenarios, a single agent could prematurely favor one hypothesis, and produce overconfident statements to support this hypothesis~\cite{huang2025survey}.
-Recent efforts to alleviate this issue rely on additional annotated data for fine-tuning~\cite{leng2024mitigating,liang2025anatomical} or repeated sampling to assess response consistency~\cite{wienholt2025hallucination,zhang2025radflag}.
-Such approaches are not well-aligned with our zero-shot setting.
+Recent efforts to alleviate this issue rely on additional annotated data for fine-tuning~\cite{leng2024mitigating,liang2025anatomical}, repeated sampling to assess response consistency~\cite{wienholt2025hallucination,zhang2025radflag}, agent collaboration with tool-use mechanisms~\cite{feng2026pass}, or training recipes designed to mitigate overconfidence~\cite{jiang2025knowing}.
+Such approaches, however, either introduce external tool dependencies or require additional training, and are not well-aligned with our zero-shot setting.
 To this end, we propose a novel multi-agent system named \textbf{C}ontrastive \textbf{A}gent \textbf{RE}asoning (CARE).
 The underlying philosophy is straightforward: even experienced human experts reason by contrast~\cite{buccinca2025contrastive}.
 Specifically, explaining why the case supports one side and why it opposes the other.
 In CARE, one agent argues for melanoma while another argues for atypical nevus, and a third agent acts as a judge and summarizes their contrastive arguments to make the final diagnosis.

 To summarize, our main contributions are listed as follows: \begin{itemize} \item To the best of our knowledge, this is among the first studies to benchmark MLLM-based agents on visually confounded diseases in a zero-shot setting. \item We propose CARE, a novel multi-agent system that improves agent performance by explicitly structuring disagreement, without additional training. \item Extensive benchmarking across two imaging modalities demonstrates statistically significant improvements over baselines (p < 0.0001 for dermoscopy; p < 0.001 for chest X-rays, McNemar and permutation tests), yet overall performance remains below the requirements for clinical use.